mirkar99/Figures_Shapes/README.md

 # Figures_Shapes
-Application HTML,CSS and JS for solving basic geometry problems made
+Application made in HTML,CSS and JS for solving basic geometry problems.